3 Bright Ways to Maintain Any Form of Relationships

 Guidelines to Maintain Any Form of Relationships

-To maintain any form of relationship with people, it will work best if you are ready to be yourself within them.
-Relationships in which you can be yourself are likely to feel easier and to make you happier.
+To maintain any form of relationship with people, it will work best if you are ready to be yourself with them.
+Relationships in which you can be yourself are likely going to make you feel easy and happy.
 Some very good relationships can be provocative and challenging too.

 However, this in no way means that one can throw tantrums or be rude to people as one wishes.
 Also, relationships tend to be unsatisfying when one is fulfilling a role instead of being oneself.
 It is important to improve such relationships.